Surya (2023 film): Soundtrack

-Music is given by Dev Chouhan and lyrics to the songs is given by Baba Chouhan, Santosh Darekar, Santosh Mishra, Dev Chouhan.
+Music is composed by Dev Chouhan and lyrics to the songs is given by Baba Chouhan, Santosh Darekar, Santosh Mishra, Dev Chouhan.
 Songs are recorded by Sukhwinder Singh, Raja Hasan, Adarsh Shinde, Mamta Sharma, Neha Rajpal, Kavita Nikamand and Khushboo Jain.

 Release

 The film was theatrically released on 6 January 2023.

 Reception

-Anub George of Entertainment Times rated the film 1.5 out of 5, finding fault with the simplistic plot, stereotyped characters and acting.
+Anub George of The Times of India rated the film 1.5 out of 5, finding fault with the simplistic plot, stereotyped characters and acting.